 The screams of the rats when she opened the door.

-And — no stop it stop it stop it — a glimpse of Lurch, blue eyes opened wide, neck craned, wings stretched to balance he clings to the top of his cage.
-He opens his mouth, as if to say something, just as the door slides shut behind her mother, heading up the stairs, to her room.
+And — no don’t see this, you are seeing beyond the mirror stop it stop it stop it — a glimpse of Lurch, blue eyes opened wide, neck craned, wings stretched to balance him as he clung to the top-most bars of his cage.
+He opened his mouth, as if to say something, just as the door slid shut behind her mother, who climbed the stairs and turned toward Toni’s room.

-Toni shook her head, refocusing on the surface of the mirror-tech, but a voice spoke, even as the vision disappeared.
+Toni shook her head, forcing herself to refocus on the surface of the mirror-tech, but the voice in her head still spoke, even as the vision disappeared.

 “Just a little longer.
 When things change, they will change quickly.
 Be ready.”